Why Are People Using Boost Oxygen?

 Oxygen is required to support optimal exercise performance.
 It can be used as an immediate fuel source for fatigued muscles.
 It is 100% legal for all sports, since it is just pure oxygen, with nothing else added to it.

-Senior Citizens and Oxygen
+Older Adults and Oxygen

 As people age, they may struggle with occasional shortness of breath.
 Supplemental oxygen can help improve symptoms and increase comfort with breathing.
 Some choose to use oxygen during the winter months to support lung health, when more time is spent indoors.